EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • To calm down overactive muscles

-Skin Preparation and Electrode Placement Sites for EMG Biofeedback
+Skin Preparation and Electrode Placement Sites for Surface EMG Biofeedback

-Proper skin preparation and electrode positioning are essential elements in acquiring quality EMG measurements.
+Proper skin preparation and surface EMG biofeedback electrode positioning are essential for acquiring quality EMG measurements.

-While there are no general rules for skin preparations, the type of application and signal quality sought usually determines the extent of skin preparation.
-For example, given a targeted test condition if the movement is somewhat static or slow-moving and only qualitative reading is desired, a simple alcohol swab around the area of interest is sufficient.
-However, if dynamic conditions present risk of the introduction of movement artifacts like in walking, running or other planned accelerated movements, thorough preparation is required.
+While there are no general rules for skin preparations, the type of application and signal quality usually determine the extent of skin preparation.
+For example, given a targeted test condition, if the movement is somewhat static or slow-moving and only qualitative reading is desired, a simple alcohol swab around the area of interest is sufficient.
+However, if dynamic conditions present a risk of the introduction of movement artifacts, like in walking, running, or other planned accelerated movements, thorough preparation is required.
 Skin preparation for surface electrodes usually involves removing the patient’s hair around the electrode site to improve electrode adhesion.

 Cleaning the skin then involves one of the following methods:

-The picture shows recommended differential electrode placement sites for both fine wire and surface EMG.
-These sites are well defined and are known as anatomical landmark sites.
+The recommended differential electrode placement sites for fine wire and surface EMG biofeedback are shown in the image provided.
+These sites are well-defined and referred to as anatomical landmark sites.

-The placements of these differential electrode pairs are always along the direction of the muscle fibers under study.
+• First, ensure the placements are aligned with the direction of the muscle fibers under study.

-• Electrodes should be placed as near to the muscle being monitored as possible,
+• Second, electrodes should be positioned as close to the monitored muscle as possible.

-• Electrodes should be parallel to the direction of the muscle fibers,
+• Third, place electrodes parallel to the direction of the muscle fibers.

-• The spacing of the electrodes is critical to reducing extraneous electrical activity (noise).
+• Finally, pay attention to the spacing of the electrodes, as this is critical for reducing extraneous electrical activity (noise).

 Biceps Bracchi